wcerfgba/moneylab-nft-essay/nft-good.md

 creating communities of artistic practice...
 ... with machine-verifiable membership.
-NFTs are just the next step in the evolution of our economy,
+NFTs are just the next step in the evolution of our economy, and of remodelling the relationship between the economy and art.